furudbat/linux-blackandwhite/README.md

 ### Game

-So this game is **abandonware**, you probably can find it on the Internet or just mount the CD/backup you own.
+Black & White is considered **abandonware**.
+You can usually find it online, or you can use CDs/backups you already own.

 - Black & White (2001)
 - Black & White: Creature Idle (2002)